OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:37

-When the two disciples heard him say this, they followed Jesus.
+Upon hearing this, the two disciples followed Jesus.

 ## John 1:38